Fundamental limits on quantum cloning from the no-signalling principle: General scheme for states

-we can construct a remote identical state preparation protocol in which Bob can remotely prepare $(V\proj{\phi}V^\dagger)^{\otimes n}$ for Alice, where $V$ depends on Bob's choice of measurement and $\phi$ depends on Bob's measurement outcome. \end{lemma}
+{where $\rho_{\mathcal{W}}^n$ is defined in Eq.~\mbox{\eqref{eqn:def_rho_W}},} there exists a remote identical state preparation protocol in which Bob remotely prepares $(V\proj{\phi}V^\dagger)^{\otimes n}$ for Alice, where $V$ depends on Bob's choice of measurement and $\phi$ depends on Bob's measurement outcome. \end{lemma}